 Learning the wrong habits can be fatal to your consulting interview performance.
 It’s important to choose your sources of learning carefully.

 Practice with the best candidates you can find.
 Practising with novice candidates can be the equivalent of the blind leading the blind.
 You learn from receiving feedback and from observing what others do well.

 You should practice with current or former consultants.
 We recommend that you do a mock interview at the very beginning of your preparation to get a good understanding of what you will be assessed on.
 We also recommend that you have one or two more coaching sessions closer to the interview date to address any remaining developmental needs and to get a realistic preview of the interview experience.
-You can book coaching sessions with former consultants here.
+On CaseCoach, you can schedule coaching sessions with former consultants.

 While you practice, get feedback on your presence and communication, since these are key factors in the impression you will make.
 Consulting is a client-facing role, after all.